ronantakizawa/risc0mcp/README.md

 **Cryptographic Operations:**
 - "Compute 2^10 mod 1000 using modular exponentiation"
 - "Prove that my secret number is between 18 and 65 (range proof)"
+- "Generate an authenticated addition proof using my private key"

 **Dynamic Rust Execution:**
 - "Execute this Rust code in the zkVM: [paste your Rust code]"